Cpt-Dingus/blog-page/docs/Radio/AD936x starter guide.md

 Thanks to @mothmaux managing to reverse engineer how the overclocks are applied, he has created [this repo](https://github.com/ModderMax/O-C-Scripts-for-Tezuka_FW) which contains some premade files for all relevant Tezuka firmware variants, including a script to create your own.

+The overclock file name structure is <cpu_multiplier>_<ram_multiplier>.bin where both values are multiplied by 25 MHz to get the clock value of the CPU and RAM respectively.

+> I.e. 058_038.bin = 58×25 MHz for CPU clock, 38×25 MHz for RAM clock

 To overclock the SDR:

 #### 1. Remove the SD card from the SDR